Unplugging the Camera To Boost Creative Energy — 2 Years Video-Free

 I did discover a trick back then, though, and that was to hide my self-view so that I wouldn't be sitting there staring at a reflection of myself while talking to people.
 I mean, who sits and stares at themselves in a mirror when talking to friends over coffee?

 Early in 2021, I joined a spiritual community.
 Calling it that is an understatement, though — it’s more like life school.
-Since joining, I’ve cleared so much unnecessary (and some dark) crap from my life — coffee, nightly wine, tarot readings, reiki, oracle cards — gonzo.
+Since joining, I’ve cleared so much unnecessary and heavy crap from my life — coffee, nightly wine, tarot readings, reiki, oracle cards — gonzo.

 In this community, I noticed that no one used video — for anything.
 There were no videos of the people there.
 Even the business owners who were actively marketing their products and services — no videos.